ChainSafe/lodestar/docs/installation.md

 <!-- prettier-ignore-start -->
 !!! info
-    The Docker Hub image in run on CI every dev release on `unstable`
+    The Docker Hub image is run on CI every dev release on `unstable`
 <!-- prettier-ignore-end -->

 Ensure you have Docker installed by issuing the command: